michaeluno/admin-page-framework/readme.txt

 Check out [the issues](https://github.com/michaeluno/admin-page-framework/issues?labels=enhancement&page=1&state=open) on GitHub labeled *enhancement*.

 == Changelog ==

+= 3.6.0 =
+- Fixed a bug caused a fatal error in the `AdminPageFramework_AdminNotice` class, introduced in 3.5.12.

 = 3.6.0 - 2015/10/22 =
 - Added the ability for the generator to include custom field types.